Is Humahuaca Worth Visiting?

-1. Visit Argentina's Rainbow Mountain
+1. Visit Argentina's Rainbow Mountain (El Hornocal)

-We think it’s well worth a visit.
+I think it’s well worth a visit.
 Not only is it cheap and easy, but the colours and view are just as good, if not better, than Peru’s famous Rainbow Mountain.
-Make the trip, and you can judge for yourself!

-2. Visit Tilcara
+2. Continue Along Route 9 To Visit Tilcara

 It has the same laidback vibe of Humahuaca and is filled with artisan cafes, restaurants and shops.
 In the summer it is busy with Argentinian tourists escaping the big cities.

 If you visit for the day, you can trek to El Garganta Del Diablos (The Devil’s Throat Waterfall) or the historical site of Pucara Del Tilcara.
-Here you can explore pre-Inca fortification ruins built in the 12th century or you can simply explore the town and enjoy the great cafes, craft stools and live music in the main square.

-There’s a lot of great stuff in Tilcara though so we recommend visiting after Humahuaca and staying a couple of days there as well.
+There’s a lot of great stuff in Tilcara though so I recommend visiting after Humahuaca and staying a couple of days there as well.
+For more information on Tilcara:

 3. Visit Purmamarca & The Hill of 7 Colours